SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-handover-a-project/rule.md

 :::

 If you need to handover only a single task there are more details here: [Do you know how to hand over tasks (aka Emails) to others?](/do-you-know-how-to-hand-over-tasks-aka-emails-to-others)

+If you are handing over a process or other responsibility, it can be useful to record a Teams call of the handover, so it can be watched back later.